Vojan-Najov/SmartCalc_v1.0/docs/subject_en.md

 - Input: deposit amount, deposit term, interest rate, tax rate, periodicity of payments, capitalization of interest, replenishments list, partial withdrawals list
 - Output: accrued interest, tax amount, deposit amount by the end of the term

-💡 [Tap here](https://forms.yandex.ru/cloud/6418155a6938722388a12878/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.